poezio/poezio/doc/source/dev/overview.rst

 But the main loop is not the most important thing in poezio; because it is an IM client, it is essentially event-driven.
-The event part is handled by SleekXMPP, which is the library we chose after moving away from xmpppy.
+The event part is handled by slixmpp, which is our fork of sleekxmpp to use asyncio instead of threads.

 **Tabs** are the second layer of poezio, but the first dealing with the UI: each **Tab** is a layout of several **windows**, it contains tab-specific commands,